kaist-plrg/spectec-core/doc/doc/runtime/types.rst

 $${syntax: rtype}

-Typedef environment is a map from variable names to runtime types.
+Typedef environment is a map from type variable names to runtime types.

 $${syntax: tdenv}

-Typedef visibility is a set of variable names.
+Typedef visibility is a set of type variable names.

 $${syntax: tdvis}